MitzaaA14/STEALTH-UNIT-X1/README.md

 ## Q5 - Why is this not just a tutorial?

 This project demonstrates **Advanced System Integration**.
-It involves building a coordinated wireless network, implementing a custom telemetry protocol for resource management (Ammunition tracking), and integrating computer vision (Camera) with mechatronic actuators in a single distributed system.
+It involves building a coordinated wireless network, implementing a custom telemetry protocol for resource management (Ammunition tracking).

 ## Technical Requirement: Why ESP32?